 The Annual Security Report and Fire Safety Report contains information about university security rules/procedures and statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Prairie View A&M University; and on public property within, or immediately adjacent to and accessible from the campus.
 It also includes information regarding fire safety for student housing and fire statistics.

-PVAMU’s current Annual Security Report and Annual Fire Safety Report is posted on the University Police Department website.
-Please contact the Prairie View A&M University Police Department at 936.261.1375 for printed copies of the report.
+PVAMU’s current Annual Security Report and Annual Fire Safety Report is posted on the University Compliance Office website.
+Please contact the Prairie View A&M University Compliance Office at 936.261.2144 for printed copies of the report.